 As a partial U.S. Government Depository, the Peterson Library receives over a third of all U.S. government documents.
 Many are available directly via links in the Library's Online Public Access Catalog (OPAC).
 OPAC allows you to search the Library's collection of books, journals, videotapes and microform material that will be useful in your studies.

 You can find exactly what your professors have placed on Course Reserve by doing a search via the Library homepage.
 You determine if this material can be charged out of the Library or used in-house for a limited period.
-As in the case of Reference material, Course Reserve items can be photocopied on the premises.

 If you discover that you need material from other libraries, our Interlibrary Loan Department will do all they can to retrieve either books or magazine articles for you.
 While we try to get the material quickly, please realize that it may take up to two to three weeks in some cases to get a book.
 Articles can generally be retrieved in a matter of days.
 These forms are available in the library, and they are also available electronically on our homepage.
 For additional information please see our guide on "Interlibrary Loan Services for UNH Students."